 Notice that if our contracts are of this form, then contract checking of the :input and :output contracts is easy.
 We are using recognizers everywhere, so we know that contract checking will succeed.
 For this reason, we often do not explicitly mention input and output contract checking.
+This same argument applies to defined definitions.

-2.10 Helpful Functions
+2.9 Helpful Functions

 In this section, we introduce several helpful functions.
 As you read this section, try to define the functions on your own.
-These functions are built-in to Beginner mode.
+These functions are built-in.